MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 </VisualState>
 ```

-In order for these `Setter` objects to work properly, a `VisualStateGroup` must contains `VisualState` objects for all the states in that group.
+In order for these `Setter` objects to work properly, a `VisualStateGroup` must contain `VisualState` objects for all the states in that group.
 If there is a visual state that does not have any `Setter` objects, include it anyway as an empty tag:

 ```xaml
 <VisualState x:Name="Normal" />
 ```

-### VSM markup in a style
+### Visual State Manager markup in a style

 It's often necessary to share the same Visual State Manager markup among two or more views.
 In this case, you'll want to put the markup in a `Style` definition.